 You have relevant IP.
 Once you incorporate, you can transfer/assign IP ownership to the corporation in exchange for equity.

-Why Do It Earlier Rather Than Later?
+Why Do It Earlier Instead of Later?

 While the incorporation process is a major step and creates some “hassle” in the form of payroll tax reporting and annual filing, Capbase has streamlined the process of forming a Delaware C Corporation (see our article regarding the advantages of incorporating in Delaware) to make it as painless as possible.